MoleMan1024/audiowagon/docs/index.markdown

 ### Native speakers

-I am currently looking for **volunteer native speakers to translate** the GUI texts in the app to all languages (except German, English, Dutch, Swedish, Norwegian, Danish).
+I am currently looking for **volunteer native speakers to translate** the GUI texts in the app to all languages (except German, English, Dutch, Swedish, Norwegian, Danish, French).
 You can get the [English strings to translate here](https://github.com/MoleMan1024/audiowagon/blob/master/automotive/src/main/res/values/strings.xml).